Grangegorman killings: Trial and conviction of Mark Nash

 Nash was convicted of the Roscommon murders in October 1998 and sentenced to life imprisonment.
 In July 1998 the Garda recommended charging him for the Grangegorman murders, and in September 1999 the Director of Public Prosecutions (DPP) said this should be done when the Book of Evidence was complete.
 In November 2000, shortly after Lyons' death, the DPP and Garda agreed that no charges should be brought against Nash in the short term, but the case would remain open.
 As Nash was already in prison, the urgency was less, and pressure of other work meant the Forensic Science Laboratory was slow to test items of evidence.
 In July 2009, a "spectacular breakthrough" came when new DNA tests showed the victims' blood on Nash's jacket.
 Nash was formally charged with the murders in October 2009.
 He launched a legal challenge, claiming excessive delay and negative publicity would prevent a fair trial.
 This was rejected by Michael Moriarty in the High Court in 2012, and confirmed on appeal to the Supreme Court in January 2015.
 In March 2015, Nash was put on trial for the murders.
 In April he was found guilty and sentenced to life imprisonment.
 The judge refused to backdate the sentence to the direction to charge Nash or his original arrest in 1999.
 The jury was excused from jury service for life.

+Links to other crimes

+In 2015, it was reported that Mark Nash had been questioned in 1997 over the murder of Dorothy Wood but had been ruled out as a suspect.
+The 94-year-old was found suffocated in her bed in Huddersfield on 7 May 1996.
+In 1998 a man was jailed for seven years for the murder but he was released in 2004 due to a miscarriage of justice.